-- While the state has made great strides in improving the reading, mathematics, and writing skills of its K-12 population, there remains considerable room for improvement. - > Of particular concern to the Council is the relative lack of improvement seen in the performance of high school students on the 10th grade FCAT. - The performance of 10th graders on the reading assessment has declined from 62 percent scoring below grade level in 2001 to 66 percent scoring below grade level in 2004. - A large segment of Florida's adult population experience literacy and basic skills deficiencies, with about 20 percent of Florida residents age 25 and older without a high school diploma. - Of the more than 25,000 high school students that drop out each year, most will never return for a high school diploma, technical certificate or a college degree. - Based on data on the 1990-91 high school dropouts, 68 percent of those dropouts had achieved no educational credential ten years later and less then ten percent had any credential beyond a high school diploma.
+- ➤ While the state has made great strides in improving the reading, mathematics, and writing skills of its K-12 population, there remains considerable room for improvement. - > Of particular concern to the Council is the relative lack of improvement seen in the performance of high school students on the 10th grade FCAT. - The performance of 10th graders on the reading assessment has declined from 62 percent scoring below grade level in 2001 to 66 percent scoring below grade level in 2004. - A large segment of Florida's adult population experience literacy and basic skills deficiencies, with about 20 percent of Florida residents age 25 and older without a high school diploma. - Of the more than 25,000 high school students that drop out each year, most will never return for a high school diploma or a postsecondary credential - Based on data on the 1990-91 high school dropouts, 68 percent of those dropouts had achieved no educational credential ten years later and less then ten percent had any postsecondary credential.